-- 1. Date of announcement: Tuesday 22nd June 2021 - 2.
+- 1. Date of announcement: 16th June 2025 - 2.
 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
 Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2021, these documents will be available on reasonable notice by application to: - (b) Leigh Johnson (Clerk and RFO) Email: osmington@dorset-aptc.gov.uk The Old Stables, St. John's Hill, Wareham, Dorset, BH20 4NB.
+For the year ended 31 March 2025, these documents will be available on reasonable notice by application to:

+Leigh Johnson (Clerk and Responsible Financial Officer)

+The Old Stables, St. John's Hill, Wareham, Dorset, BH20 4NB